bdunnette/urban-garbanzo/README.md

 * `cd client && npm install && bower install` to install the web client's dependencies
 * `gulp serve` to run the web client & server

+Once it's running, you can:
+* View the web interface (usually at [http://localhost:3000](http://localhost:3000) - check your console for the exact address)
+* Explore the server's resources at [http://localhost:8000/explorer](http://localhost:8000/explorer)

 ## Resources

 * [Try Git](https://try.github.io/)